 Was this a real possibility?
 Maybe.
 But added to the very real, practical threat posed by the bees, the creatures played into White American fears in two big ways.
 Firstly, the bees’ aggressiveness supposedly comes from their hybridization with African bees.
 Secondly if they came to the US it would be from, you know, Mexico.

 In Search Of…, to it’s credit, doesn’t play up either of those aspects; or at least not so much as other American media that I’ve seen.
 It is a somewhat sensationalist, particularly in the re-enactments of bee attacks, and in Nimoy’s final summing up.
 Other parts though are not intended to scare, and seem truly fascinating.
 The beginning of the episode is mostly wildlife documentary about bees, and it’s really quite well done, as is later footage of etymologists at work.
-What’s more, there’s a great contrast between Nimoy’s ‘bees are wonderful’ opening monologue and his ‘stop the bees!’ conclusion.
+What’s more, there’s an enjoyable contrast between Nimoy’s ‘bees are wonderful’ opening monologue and his ‘stop the bees!’ conclusion.

 This dichotomy can, I think, tell us a little about the thinking behind the show.
 It’s a mix of groovy seventies weirdness and hard-nosed ‘lets get the ratings!’ sensationalism.
 Usually these two motivations are complimentary, but here the hippy ‘isn’t nature wonderful?’ aspect runs head-on into the TV exec ‘watch this episode or you might die’ imperative.
 The result is a wonderful jumble with some really interesting visuals, some delightfully crappy re-enactment, and some actual science from Mr Spock.